ironhack-labs/lab-javascript-functions-and-arrays/README.md

 ## Test Your Code

 This LAB is equipped with unit tests to provide automated feedback on your lab progress.
-In case you want to check the tests, they are in the `tests/clue.spec.js` file.
+If you want to check the tests, they are in the `tests/clue.spec.js` file.

 To run the tests and your JavaScript code, open the `SpecRunner.html` file using the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension.